Decision API before software acts

 Keyed Runtime

-Live demo runs sandbox-first; production Decision API access uses explicit keys and commercial runtime controls.
+Reference validation runs sandbox-first; production Decision API access uses explicit keys and commercial runtime controls.

 Open Source

-Roll out policy decisions with confidence.
+Run deterministic decisions with confidence.